CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     * fMRI options:

-        - Apply the GLM for each run seperately, with separate predictors for each condition.
+        - Apply the GLM for each run separately, with separate predictors for each condition.
 Each run is a chunk, and each experimental condition is a target.
 You can use either beta estimates or t-statistics.
         - Split the data in halves (even and odd) and apply the GLM to each of these (i.e. treat the experiment as consisting of two 'runs').
 In this case there are two chunks, and the same number of unique targets as there are experimental conditions.

     * MEEG options: